 Reviews child abuse-related deaths in New Mexico to examine cause of death, perpetrator characteristics, parental substance use or history of abuse, and more.

-Reviews data from 2001 to 2008 to examine disparities in injury-related deaths of children ages 1-12, among social and economic groups.
+Reviews data from 2010 - 2014 to examine disparities in injury-related deaths of children ages 1-12, among social and economic groups.
 The article also provides recommendations for preventing child deaths.

 Oklahoma Special Review Committee Report: OKDHS Role in Child Abuse and Neglect Deaths: Review of Child Deaths November 2010-May 2012 (PDF - 1,126 KB)

 Presents the findings and recommendations resulting from a special committee review of child deaths prompted by months of speculation and newspaper headlines regarding how and why these deaths occurred.
 All types of causes of death were reviewed, especially those resulting from child abuse and neglect.

 Pennsylvania 2010 Child Death Review Annual Report: Deaths Reviewed in 2009 (PDF - 7440 KB)

 Pennsylvania Department of Health & Pennsylvania Child Death Review Team (2010)

 Reviews child deaths from birth through age 21 during 2006 to 2009.